mari-ww/writing-planner/README.md

 docker compose up --build
 ```

-The application will start the required services using Docker Compose.
+This starts the application services using Docker Compose.

-### Frontend

-The frontend can then be accessed through the local development address configured by the project.

-### API Documentation

-FastAPI provides interactive API documentation through Swagger UI.
+FastAPI's interactive API documentation is available at:

 ```text
 /docs